bitnami/charts/bitnami/ghost/README.md

 ### To 19.0.0

 This major release changes database management system from MariaDB to MySQL.
-No major issues are expected during the upgrade.
+Since a new DB will be used, you need to create a back up beforehand and restore it in order to keep your data.
+See [the official migration docs](https://ghost.org/docs/migration/ghost/).

 ### To 17.0.0